LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 The [public library open data schema](https://schema.librarydata.uk/membership) includes a standardised dataset for library membership.

-There are complications in thinking about library membership.
+There are complications in thinking about library membership data.

 - Should this include all members or just active members?
 - What does active membership mean?
 In the context of only keeping data as long as necessary, should we store records for people we don't consider as active library users?